agporto/BioEncoder/README.md

 - Loss functions
 - etc..

 Example config files can be found in the `configs/train` folder.
-These files provide a starting point for training biotasupcon models and can be modified to suit specific use cases.
+These files provide a starting point for training `BioSupCon` models and can be modified to suit specific use cases.

 ## Training